 What it means for FQHCs

-Central Valley FQHCs — Clínica Sierra Vista, United Health Centers, Family HealthCare Network, Camarena Health — already carry Fresno's heavy Medi-Cal panel into the July 1 UIS-PPS cut.
-With the county deferring its own budget decisions to September while running an interim freeze, the local backstop is effectively paused through the summer just as the state rate change lands.
+Central Valley FQHCs — Clínica Sierra Vista, United Health Centers, Family HealthCare Network, Camarena Health — carry Fresno's heavy Medi-Cal panel into the signed budget's July 1, 2027 UIS/PPS planning window.
+With the county deferring its own budget decisions to September while running an interim freeze, the local backstop is effectively paused through the summer while centers build state-rate sensitivity models.

 Mayor Lurie proposes a $16.9B two-year budget closing a ~$642M deficit (~550 positions cut) on top of DPH's executed 127 layoffs; $34M + 154 staff added for eligibility paperwork